QuantConnect/Documentation/07-Research/04-research-on-indicators.rst

     Indicator Values Between Given Dates

-We can also use :code:`qb.Indicator(Indicator, Symbol, Period, Resolution)` to warm up an indicator with historical data from the last N periods.
+We can also use ``qb.Indicator(Indicator, Symbol, Period, Resolution)`` to warm up an indicator with historical data from the last N periods.

 .. code-block::